aarsteinmedia/dotlottie-player/README.md

 ### React.js / Next.js

-If you've already imported the library in a parent component, you don't need to import it again in children of that component.
-If you want to assign the element a CSS class note that you need to use the `class` namespace, and not `className`.
+Because this is a Web Component, and not a React component, if you want to assign the element a CSS class note that you need to use the `class` namespace, and not `className`.

+If you prefer pure React logic, you may want to check out [@aarsteinmedia/dotlottie-react](https://www.npmjs.com/package/@aarsteinmedia/dotlottie-react).

 ```jsx
 import '@aarsteinmedia/dotlottie-player'